juliasilge/supervised-ML-case-studies-course/chapters/chapter4.md

 **Instructions**

-- Group by `age` and summarize the `value` column to see how the overall agreement with all questions varied by age.
+- Group by `age` and summarize the `rating` column to see how the overall agreement with all questions varied by age.
-- Count the `value` column to check out how many respondents agreed or disagreed overall.
+- Count the `rating` column to check out how many respondents agreed or disagreed overall.

 <codeblock id="04_04_2">

 - Call the `group_by()` function first, and then `summarize()`.
-- To count the `value` column, use `count(value)`.
+- To count the `rating` column, use `count(rating)`.

 </codeblock>